cloudfoundry/diego-notes/README.md

 4. *Restarting `CRASHED` ActualLRPs:*
 	- It is the BBS's responsibility to restart `CRASHED` ActualLRPs (see above).
 5. *Re-emitting start requests:*
 	- The request to start the ActualLRP may have failed.
 This can be detected if the ActualLRP remains in the `UNCLAIMED` state for longer than some timescale.
 The BBS acts by resubmitting a start request.

 ### Harmonizing ActualLRPs with Container State: Rep

 The Rep is responsible for ensuring that the BBS is kept up-to-date with what is running.
 It does this by periodically fetching containers from the executor and taking actions.
 Here is an outline of how the Rep should act to reconcile the ActualLRPs in the BBS with the set of containers.

-When performing reconciliation the Rep compares the container associated with a `ProcessGuid` and `Index` with the entry in the BBS for that `ProcessGuid` and `Index`.
+When performing reconciliation, the Rep compares the container associated with a `ProcessGuid` and `Index` with the entry in the BBS for that `ProcessGuid` and `Index`.
 It then reconciles the state of the container (`RESERVED`, `INITIALIZING`, `CREATED`, `RUNNING`, `COMPLETED`) with the state of the `ActualLRP` (`UNCLAIMED, CLAIMED, RUNNING, CRASHED`).
 In addition it must reconcile the `InstanceGuid` and `CellID` associated with the container and the BBS (this covers cases where (e.g.) the ActualLRP at a given index ends up running on two different Cells, or (e.g.) a single Cell has multiple ActualLRPs running on it).

 In the following table we describe the actions the Rep must take to bring the BBS and the containers on a given Cell into harmony.
 This table is from the vantage point of a BBS running on `CellID=A` with a container with `InstanceGuid=A` -- we'll call the `(InstanceGuid=A,CellID=A)` pair `α`.
 It's possible that the Rep will see some other pair of identifiers in the BBS.
 We call such a pair `ω`: this could be any other pairing including `(InstanceGuid B, Cell B)`, `(InstanceGuid B, Cell A)` or `(InstanceGuid A, Cell B)` -- the same reconciliation logic applies to either case.

 Container State | ActualLRP State | Action | Reason
 ----------------|-----------------|--------|-------